Resources

 Children's Home Society of California (CHS)

-Visit the CHS website to request help in paying for child care, find licensed child care, and access free workshops and educational resources including links to research or news articles, a blog, podcasts, Parent Newsletters, Child Care Provider Newsletters, Online Presentations, and Family Education Program (FEP) brochures, distance learning activities, and COVID-19 resources.
+Visit the CHS website to request help in paying for child care, find licensed child care, and access free workshops and educational resources including links to research and news, a blog, podcasts, Parent Newsletters, Child Care Provider Newsletters, Online Presentations, and Family Education Program (FEP) brochures, distance learning activities, and COVID-19 resources.
 The website is also available in Spanish, and FEP materials are available in multiple languages.

 Community Care Licensing (CCL)